opendihu/optimization/BayesianOptimization/1D/README.md

 Required Python libraries: botorch, torch, numpy, matplotlib, os, csv, time

 ## Setup
 The details of the optimization process can be set up in "setup_BayesOpt_general_1D.py".
-There you can change the target function to the function you want to optimize and the parameters that define the optimization model you want to use.
+There you can change the target function to the function you want to optimize, the bounds and the parameters that define the optimization model you want to use.

 ## How to run?
 To optimize the target function inside "setup_BayesOpt_general_1D.py" run